MOSCOW BLOG: Kremlin lays out new rules of the game for post-Trump relations

 Lavrov actually said this out loud at the joint press conference he held with Borrell on Friday.
 “Lack of normalcy in relations between Russia and EU, [the] two biggest Eurasian actors, is not a healthy situation, benefits no one and is the main issue to be addressed.”

-The expulsion message is also aimed at the White House and is a rejection of the dual policy that newly installed US president Joe Biden has been hinting at.
+The expulsion message is also aimed at the White House and is a rejection of the dual policy that newly installed US President Joe Biden has been hinting at.
 During his first call with Putin, Biden talked about arms control and Navalny.
 Lavrov is saying in very clear terms the Kremlin is prepared to talk about the first one but not the second.

 And Russia has put its money where its mouth is.
 The rapidity of the passage of the new START III treaty and Biden’s clear call for new arms control deals with Russia – as bne IntelliNews has argued, a significant departure from the previous policy of pulling out of all the Cold War era security deals – was a signal that there is in fact common ground on which a new relationship can be built.
 Russia immediately followed up the START III deal by calling for the two sides to move on directly to re-making the Cold War-era Intermediate-Range Nuclear Forces Treaty (INS).

-Putin feels he can now afford to thumb its nose at the west.
-With Russia’s huge $600bn cash pile, its deepening ties with China, its friendly relations with most of the G20 countries, its re-equipped military, its soft power success from supplying many of the emerging markets countries with the Sputnik V vaccine (who have been ignored by the developed nations), Moscow is saying it needs nothing from the west and will do without unless the west rethinks its position on Russia.
+Putin feels he can now afford to thumb its nose at the West.
+With Russia’s huge $600bn cash pile, its deepening ties with China, its friendly relations with most of the G20 countries, its re-equipped military, its soft power success from supplying many of the emerging markets countries (who have been ignored by the developed nations) with the Sputnik V vaccine, Moscow is saying it needs nothing from the West and will do without unless the West rethinks its position on Russia.

 In a week where Biden was laying out his foreign policy goals and intended to set the tone for his tenure, the Kremlin just answered with its version of how things will work.
 Russia is demanding that the EU and US stop treating Russia like an emerging market in need of help and advice, and start treating it like a developed market and global power peer.